 Wizard Lake Rex – Rex-1 Oil Discovery (WBE 30% WI)

 The Wizard Lake Rex well was spud on the 24 November 2018 and, following a 27 stage fracture stimulation program, the well commenced cleanup flows on December 24th.

-On 22 March 2019, WBE announced that the 2019 Wizard Lake development program will encompass the construction of a pipeline and installation of initial production facilities on a multi‐well pad in the next 1 to 2 months and the drilling of two new Wizard Lake wells this calendar year.
+On 22 March 2019, WBE announced that the 2019 Wizard Lake development program will encompass the construction of a pipeline and installation of initial production facilities on a multi‐well pad and two development wells – Rex-2 and 3.

-Construction will commence in Q2 2019 on the multi‐well pad and associated facilities, followed by the pipeline on receipt of final licence.
-This will enable the Wizard Lake Rex‐1 well to be brought into commercial production in April, subject to weather conditions during spring break up.
-The modular production and processing facility will be located 1.6 km NW from the Rex‐ 1 well.
-It will have the capacity to service additional Rex wells as they are brought into production.
-All necessary landholder approvals have been received, clearing the way for the three week construction program once the weather enables access.
+Construction was completed Q2 2019 on the multi‐well pad and associated facilities, including the pipeline allowing Rex‐1 well to be brought into commercial production in June.
+The modular production and processing facility is located 1.6 km NW from the Rex‐ 1 well and has the capacity to service additional Rex wells as they are brought into production.

 In October 2019, the company confirmed plans to increase the capacity of the surface facilities at Wizard Lake to cope with the higher than expected flows from Rex-2 in addition to the production from Rex-2.
 This development will include the construction of a gas pipeline which commenced construction – announced on 1 November 2019.
 In addition to this, the Company acquired a key 4.7km pipeline securing access to apipeline gathering system and gas plant operated by Petrus Resources, 14 km to the north-west.